chocolateboy/Shell-Autobox/README.md

 # DESCRIPTION

 Shell::Autobox provides an easy way to pipe Perl strings through shell commands.
 Commands passed as arguments to the `use Shell::Autobox` statement are installed as subroutines in the calling package, and that package is then registered as the handler for methods called on ordinary (i.e. non-reference) scalars.

-When a method corresponding to a registered command is called on a scalar, the scalar is passed as the command's standard input;
-additional arguments are passed through as a space-delimited list of options, and - if no error occurs - the command's standard output is returned.
+When a method corresponding to a registered command is called on a scalar, the scalar is passed as the command's standard input; additional arguments are passed through as a space-delimited list of options, and — if no error occurs — the command's standard output is returned.
 This can then be piped into other commands.

-The registered methods can also be called as regular functions e.g.
+The registered methods can also be called as regular functions, e.g.

 ```perl
 use Shell::Autobox qw(cut);